xamarin/binding-tools-for-swift/DylibBinder/README.md

         1. Be sure that the extension to your output path is '.xml'
     1. [Optional] --swiftVersion=<SwiftVersion>
         1. If not present, swiftVersion will default to version 5.0
+    1. [Optional] --ignoreListPath=<Path/To/IgnoreList>
+        1. This list will be a txt file with Types that you want to not include in the reflection xml
+        1. An example is in DylibBinder/IgnoreList.txt which you can include here

 ### From DylibBinderReflector.cs